Gaitherdb/Custom-Planner/README.md

 ## The Development Team

-This group project is the collaborative effort between four University of Richmond Full Stack Coding Bootcamp students, they are:
+This group project is the collaborative effort between four University of Richmond Full Stack Coding Bootcamp students.

 Shelby Butt